AmenRa/CDE-IR/README.md

 # A Configuration-Driven Framework for Reproducible Information Retrieval Experiments

-Disclaimer: This is a work in progress.
+⚠️ **This is a work in progress.
 Everything is subject to change.
+Suggestions are more than welcome.**

 ## What is this repo?
 This repo is a boilerplate for applying Configuration-Driven Experimentation (CDE) to Information Retrieval (IR) research.